Uniquelimbu/eskore/backend/CONTRIBUTING.md

 - All new features should include tests
 - Changes to existing features should update relevant tests
 - Run the test suite before submitting a PR: `npm test`
+- We use Jest for unit testing and Supertest for API testing
-- Aim for high test coverage
+- Aim for at least 80% test coverage on new code
+- Run specific test files with: `npm test -- path/to/test.js`

 ## Documentation